visenze/visearch-sdk-android/README.md

 ##7.
 Code Samples
-Source code of the SDK and Demo samples can be found in this [Github Repo](https://github.com/visenze/visearch-sdk-android)
+Source code of a demo application can be found [here](https://github.com/visenze/visearch-sdk-android/tree/master/demo).